Polynomial Chaos Expanded Gaussian Process: Polynomial Chaos Expanded Gaussian Processes

 The choice of the polynomial basis depends on the distribution of the input data.
 With

 the lengthscale becomes an input dependent hyperparameter for the covariance functions, estimated by the PCE.
-From this point onward, the optimizer's task shifts from directly adjusting the lengthscale parameters to optimizing the $q+1$ coefficients of the PCE.
-In the case that the lengthscale parameter is calculated by a linear combination of $b$ polynomial bases, the number of parameters to be optimized changes to $b \left( q+1 \right)$.
-The polynomial coefficients of the input dependent lengthscale $\hat{\boldsymbol{l}}\left(\boldsymbol{x}\right)$ are summarized in the vector $\boldsymbol{\alpha}_l \in \mathbb{R}^{b\left(q+1\right) \times 1}$.
+From this point onward, the optimizer's task shifts from directly adjusting the lengthscale parameters to optimizing the $N_{\alpha,l} \in \mathbb{N}$ coefficients of the PCE for lengthscale calculation.
+In the case where the lengthscale parameter is calculated by a linear combination of $b$ polynomial expansions, the number of parameters to optimize changes to